 The vertical tube type of radiator (most trucks have it) is repaired or recored HERE with dispatch and absolute certainty of reliable service afterwards.
 No radiator injury is too bad for our shop-let us show you.

-Wilson Radiator Service

-U. W. WILSON, Owner lust North of Ford Tractor

-ness of such cotton insecticides as benzine hexachloride, DDT and toxphaene.
+Wilson Radiator Service U. W. WILSON, Owner Just North of Ford Tractor ness of such cotton insecticides as benzine hexachloride, DDT and toxphaene.
 Ewing also made important contributions to the development of satisfactory sprays and spraying equipment.
-Control Work | sprays and spraying equipment.
-He worked out the procedure used in the early-season control of cotton insects, and demon-K. P. Ewing Made "Man of the strated it effectiveness, particularly when applied on a community basis. . .

-. .
-In making its 1950 DALLAS, December 18-K. P. award to Ewing, The Progress-Bureau of Entomology and nizing a man who has not only ive Farmer its annual award fectiveness of cotton insect control throughout the South."

-The Progressive Farmer, a

-is printed in Birmingham, Alayear one man who has made an with its special award.
-Other "Men of the Year" and the date of thier awards are: 1940-Robert J. Kleberg, manager King Ranch, for pioneering livestock work; 1941-E. R. Eudaly, Texas Extension Service, for outstanding work in promoting the trench silo; 1943-W. P. Martin, Lubbock County farmer and R. E. Harper, Texas Experiment Station, for development of combine grain sorghum varieties; 1944-Sterling C. Evans, Federal Land Bank, for notable achievements in rural credit; 1945-Frank Boutwell, Farm Security Administration, for pioneer rural health developments; 1946-D. T. Simons, Texas Jersey Cattle Club, for many years' distinguished service to Texas dairying; 1947-L. P. Merrill, Soil Conservation Service. for his effective fight against soil erosion; 1948-Don Jones, Texas Experiment Station, for outstanding work in cotton mechanization; 1949 -C. B. Spencer, for notable achievements in improving cottongrowing methods.
+He worked out the procedure used in the early-season control of cotton insects, and demon-K. P. Ewing Made "Man of the strated it effectiveness, particularly when applied on a community basis. . . . " . . .
+In making its 1950 DALLAS, December 18-K. P. award to Ewing, The Progress-Ewing, entomologist of the U.S. ive Farmer believes it is recog-Bureau of Entomology and nizing a man who has not only Plant Quarantine, Waco, Texas, made a notable contribution to has received from the Progress- Texas agriculture but to the efive Farmer its annual award fectiveness of cotton insect control throughout the South."
+The Progressive Farmer, a with its special award.
+Other "Men of the Year" and the date ert J. Kleberg, manager King Ranch, for pioneering livestock | born with a silver spoon in his work; 1941-E. R. Eudaly, Texas Extension Service, for outstanding work in promoting the trench silo; 1943-W. P. Martin, Lubbock County farmer and R. E. Harper, Texas Experiment Station, for development of combine grain sorghum varieties; 1944-Sterling C. Evans, Federal Land Bank, for notable achievements in rural credit; 1945-Frank Boutwell, Farm Security Administration, for pioneer rural health developments; 1946-D. T. Simons, Texas Jersey Cattle Club, for many years' distinguished service to Texas dairying; 1947-L. P. Merrill, Soil Conservation Service. for his effective fight against soil erosion; 1948-Don Jones, Texas Experiment Station, for outstanding work in cotton mechanization; 1949-C. B. Kracker Krumbs- Spencer, for notable achievements in improving cottongrowing methods.
 Among the 48 states, Texas ranks high in the number of dairy cows, but very low on the basis of milk and butterfat production per cow.
-The artificial breeding program, if widely remedying the situation.
+The artificial breeding program, if widely during the time they are need- New Year's Day Babies To Be Born With "Silver Spoon In Their Mouth"

-"Here's the tire

-want!"

-GOODFYEAR

-SUPER-SURE-GRIP

-TRACTOR TIRE

-First choice

-for 2

-reasons!